quii/pepper/README.md

 })
 ```

+Note in the final example how we can compose built-in matchers like `BeOK`, `HaveJSONHeader` and `Not`, with the custom-built matchers to easily write very expressive tests that fail with very clear error messages.

 In practice, your matchers should live outside your test code.
 Someone could argue writing these matchers adds more code as if that's a bad thing, but I would argue that the tests read far better, and don't suffer the problems you can run in to if you lazily assert on complex types.

 In my experience of using matchers, over time as you find yourself testing more and more permutations of behaviour, the effort behind the matchers pays off in terms of making tests easier to write, read and maintain.

 ## Test failure readability

 One of the most frustrating areas of working in a codebase with automated tests is how often test failure quality is poor.
-I'm sure every developer would've ran into this scenario:
+I'm sure every developer has into this scenario:

 > `test_foo.go:123` - `true was not equal to false`

 Computer, I already know that true is not equal to false.
 What was not false?
 What was true?
 What was the context?
-This is another why following TDD's process of "inspecting the failing test message" is so important, but sadly often overlooked.
+This is another reason why following TDD's process of "inspecting the failing test message" is so important, but sadly often overlooked.

 This library should make it easy for you to write tests that give you a clear, concise message when they fail.
 Here's an example of a failing test: